MIASA/University of Ghana Interdisciplinary Fellow Group (IFG)

 The application for an IFG consists of two phases: (i) a pre-proposal (competition of ideas) and (ii) a full application.
 In the first phase, one of the two co-convenors of an IFG submits a preliminary application (pre-proposal) which offers insights into the topic to be studied, the concept of how the group is planned to be composed and the possible contribution to MIASA and UG.
 At this stage, it is possible, but not mandatory to indicate the names of the other IFG co-convenor and/or the IFG fellows.

 Applications are accepted in English or French.
 The completed application form together with the information indicated below must be sent via email.
-After submission of the documents, applicants receive an acknowledgement of receipt providing contact details and including a copy of their submission.
+After submission of the documents, applicants receive an acknowledgement of receipt.
 Incomplete or late applications will not be considered.

 • Formatting: font Arial, 11pt, line spacing 1.5, all margins 2.5 cm.